 Inner harbour pontoons

 Floating pontoon moorings are located in the inner harbour and berths are available in 8, 10 and 12 metres.
 Water is available free of charge.
-Electricity can be added to a smart card at port control.
+Electricity can be added to a smart card at Local Port Services.

 These are located in the south-west corner of the harbour below the lighthouse.
 Water is available free of charge.
-Electricity can be added to a smart card at Port Control.
+Electricity can be added to a smart card at Local Port Services.
 Vessels must be capable of taking the ground in a soft sandy bottom.

 These are located in the centre of the outer harbour between the East Pier and Vincent Pier.
 These are mainly reserved for deeper drafted fin keel yachts with cradles.
 Berth holders are required to supply their own cradles and moorings.